New rules for naturalisation from 6 April 2015

 You'll meet the English language requirement in one of the following ways:

-be a national of a majority English speaking country (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA)
+- being a national of the following English speaking countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA.

-Applicants who already hold English language qualifications are advised to contact the Casework section for confirmation of acceptability for naturalisation purposes.
-Contact Immigration for more information on +44 (0) 1534 447979.
+Applicants who already hold English language qualifications are advised to contact the Casework section for further information and advice on +44 (0) 1534 447979.

 People who are exempt from the Knowledge of Language and Life Tests